ricardomm7/leaflink/docs/sprintB/us010/Readme.md

-# US006 - Register a Vehicle
+# US010 - See in a pie chart which piece(s) of equipment is/are used in each day

 [Requirements Engineering](01.requirements-engineering/Readme.md)